-Recommendations presented in the following sections should be considered general and may require modifications when earthwork and grading occur.
-They consider that reinforced mat foundations will be used for support of the storage buildings.
-They are based upon the subsurface conditions observed in the test pits and the assumption that finish site grades will be similar to existing grades, or slightly higher.
+Recommendations presented in the following sections should be considered general and may require modifications when final site layout is developed and earthwork and grading occur.
+They are based upon the subsurface conditions observed in the explorations and the assumption that finish site grades will be similar to existing grades.
 It should be noted that subsurface conditions across the site may vary from those depicted on the exploration logs and can change with time.
 Therefore, proper site preparation will depend upon the weather and soil conditions encountered at the time of construction.
 We recommend that SSGC review final plans and further assess subgrade conditions at the time of construction, as warranted.